 If a candidate is currently employed at another Catholic school in the Archdiocese, the principal must contact the current principal of the other school to make him/her aware of the candidate's interest before the candidate is interviewed.
-Principals may not hire any candidate who is already working under a contract at another Catholic school of the Archdiocese, or who has signed a contract in anticipation of the next school year, without the permission of the Superintendent (see 808.13).
+Principals may not hire any candidate who is already working under an agreement/letter at another Catholic school of the Archdiocese, or who has signed an agreement/letter in anticipation of the next school year, without the permission of the Superintendent (see 808.13).